Updated: 8/28/2018 | August 8th, 2018

-- The street food on Khao San isn’t good.
-For better food, go to Soi Rambuttri.
-There is a little group of food stalls outside the 7-11 and the Pizza Company restaurant.
+- The street food on Khao San isn’t that good.
+For better food, go one street over to Soi Rambuttri.
+There is a little group of food stalls outside the 7-11 and the Pizza Company restaurant that serve authentic Thai food at a cheaper price.
+Additionally in the roundabout across the street, is a decent local market!

-- Brick Bar is a great place to hear local Thai music.
+- Brick Bar is the best place to hear local Thai music and is one of the few places on the street that caters to Thais over tourists.
 It’s behind the McDonald’s.

 - Shamrock plays great live rock music.

-- D&D Inn offers really clean private rooms, air con, a decent breakfast, and a pool for 500 baht a night.
-It may be expensive but for what they offer, it is a good deal.
+- D&D Inn offers really clean private rooms, air conditioning, a decent breakfast, and a pool for 500 baht a night.
+It may be comparatively expensive but for what they offer, it is a great deal.

 Get the In-Depth Budget Guide to Bangkok!